schulice/scut-charge-monitor-rs/README.md

 The template is on `.env.template`, you can alse use a json file with `snake_case` key.

-You can use a `-f` flag to specify config file path, else will silently use `.env`.
+You can specify config file path, else will silently use `.env`.

 For electricity usage report, now only support [ftqq](https://sct.ftqq.com/sendkey).
 Later may support smtp.